navigation

 Do you need a communication plan?

-According to Workforce, 60 percent. of companies do not have a long-term communication strategy.
-When there is a problem, they react on an ongoing basis by sending random e-mails to customers or employees.
-This may be enough for you, but it will probably generate a lot of stress.
-Communication will be delayed, because you have to plan what and how you will tell on an ongoing basis.
-Having a communication plan, the need to explain the situation at the next stages of the project is not a surprise to you.
-You can even hire or delegate the right people in advance to complete ready-made templates at the crucial moment.
+According to Workforce, 60 per cent of companies do not have a long-term communication strategy.
+When a problem arises, they respond in real time by sending random emails to customers or employees.
+This may be enough for you, but will probably generate a lot of stress.
+Communication will be delayed because you have to plan what you will say and how you will say it on the fly.
+Having communication plan, having to clarify the situation at later stages of the project does not surprise you.
+You can even hire or delegate the right people to do this in advance, so that at the crucial moment you only need to complete the ready-made templates.

-Your PR department will appreciate knowing specifically and in advance what they need to work on.
-If you run a business at the intersection of the private and public sectors and your projects affect, for example, the local community, you need to prepare a communication plan.
-Journalists and activists can request to see this document to keep their finger on the pulse of events.
-With large projects, everything has to be formal and leave a trace in the documents.
-You cannot "by the way" notify a friend inhabitant of the area, hoping that the others will somehow find out about the project.
-You need to designate how you will communicate with them, when you will start and what they will be like marketing communication channels.
+Your PR department will appreciate it if they know specifically and in advance what they need to work on.
+If you are operating at the interface between the private and public sectors and your projects affect the local community, for example, then you need to prepare a communication plan.
+Journalists and activists can demand to see this document to keep their finger on the pulse of events.
+With major projects, everything has to be formal and leave a trace in the documents.
+You can't 'casually' notify a friend of the area, hoping that the others will somehow find out about the project.
+You need to set out how you will communicate with them, when you will start and what the marketing communication channels.
 In case of any problems, you must have confirmation that the meetings have taken place and that information posters have been posted.

 1. Goals, considered at the information, motivational and activating level, which should be defined on the basis of a needs analysis.